-- decisions regarding distribution grids.
-The most important ingredients are historical operating data, unbiased technical advice, and a willingness to learn. - Q. WHAT DO YOU SEE AS THE ADVANTAGES OF A TRANSPARENT, STAKEHOLDER-ENGAGED DISTRIBUTION PLANNING AND CAPITAL BUDGETING PROCESS TO RATEPAYERS, THE COMMISSION, UTILITIES, AND STAKEHOLDERS? - A. Ratepayers in general, and state economies more broadly, are the clear focus of such a process.
+- Q. 12 WHAT DO YOU SEE AS THE ADVANTAGES OF A TRANSPARENT, 13 STAKEHOLDER-ENGAGED AND DISTRIBUTION PLANNING 14 CAPITAL BUDGETING PROCESS RATEPAYERS, THE TO COMMISSION, UTILITIES, AND STAKEHOLDERS?
+15 - Ratepayers in general, and state economies more broadly, are the clear focus of such a process.
 I believe ratepayers will benefit in three ways.
 First, rate increases will be held to a minimum.
 Second, ratepayers will secure greater benefits per dollar of rate increase.
 Third, the distribution grid will be able to accommodate the level of DER capacity ratepayers care to install, as well as the level of electrification they care to pursue, at a reasonable cost to all.